amelhassan-msft/TokenStoreExtension/binding-library/TokenStoreBiniding_Reference.md

 ## The bindings
 - TokenStoreInputBinding
     - **Inputs**:
-        - [authFlag]
+        - [scenario]
 			- Type: String
-			- Options: "msi" or "user"
+			- Options: "tokenName" or "user"
 		- [identityProvider]
 			- Type: String
 			- Options: "aad" or "facebook" or "google" or null